jamesplease/fi-calc-guide/src/other/faq.md

 # FAQ

-These are general questions and answers about FI Calc and me, the creator.

 ### How do I factor in taxes?

 FI Calc does not automatically account for taxes.
 For this reason you must